 Environmental Performance Index

 This index refers to the quality of drinking water, sanitation, pollution, disease etc. Norway is a Western country and has all the normal performance features as other Western countries but the reason why it does particularly well in this index is because of population.
-Norway has less than five million people spread over the land.
-The largest collective population is in Olso city with only 5oo,oo0 people.
+Norway has just over five million people spread over the land.
+The largest collective population is in Oslo city with only 5oo,oo0 people.
+(A quarter of those are immigrants.)
 Most of the environment is untouched because of continuous mountain ranges.
-It is closest to one of the most ‘purest’ places on the planet – the Arctic.
-This has a relatively large impact on the index’s stats as it is only indexed according to the norm of other countries such as the US and UK which don’t enjoy such low human footprints.
+Norway includes one of the most ‘purest’ places on the planet–the Arctic.
+This has a relatively large impact on the index’s statistics as it is only indexed according to the norm of other countries such as the US and UK, which don’t enjoy such low-human footprints.

 Moving to Norway for Lifestyle:

 ‘New-movers’ have heard a lot of rumours about the Norwegian lifestyle.
-Norway is certainly a breath taking country to live in when it comes to scenery.
-It is also famous for healthy outdoor activities in the Summer and Winter seasons.
-But one thing is always overlooked by ‘new-movers’ when it comes to ‘lifestyle’ in Norway and that is the ‘social living’.
-Norway can be a lonely place to live if you are used to big cities, lots of people and English speaking.
+Norway is certainly a breath-taking country to live in when it comes to scenery.
+It is also famous for healthy outdoor activities in the summer and winter seasons.
+But one thing is always overlooked by ‘new-movers’ when it comes to lifestyle in Norway and that is the ‘social living’.
+Norway can be a lonely place to live if you are used to big cities, lots of people and English-speaking.
 When you move to Norway you can’t rely on Norwegians to help you out, become your friends, give you advice or even talk to you.
 Norway is very hard on single ‘new-movers’, however, couples and families can have a slightly easier time.
-All activities are in Norwegian, all courses are in Norwegian, all National broadcasts are in Norwegian, all theatre, all newspapers, all websites, all information is in Norwegian.
+All activities in Norway are in Norwegian, all courses are in Norwegian, all National broadcasts are in Norwegian, all theatre, all newspapers, all websites, all information is in Norwegian.
 There are no community celebrations accepted except for Norwegian traditions and holidays.
 If you do not know Norwegian you can become isolated from society very easily.

-A lot of ‘new movers’ who are used to the sun find the long dark Winters particularly hard and even Norwegians get depression.
+A lot of ‘new movers’ who are used to the sun find the long dark winters particularly hard, even Norwegians get depression at this time.
 During the dark season Norway lives indoors.
-It is often sludgy, slippery and very wet on the walking paths and streets and the amount of work that is involved in daily life just to get somewhere – trudging through a metre of snow, very slippery ice paths, no footpaths, darkness, sweeping cars for a metre of snow every day – can make a lot of people stay indoors.
-Many strategies need to be followed to survive the Winters like drinking fish oil, exercising every day and getting out of the house every day.
-Even Oslo has a long ugly Spring and requires some getting used to.
+It is often sludgy, slippery and very wet, and the amount of physical work that it takes just to live daily life–the constant dressing and undressing for the outdoors, trudging through a metre of snow, walking on very slippery ice paths, brushing cars for a metre of snow every day–can make a lot of people want to stay indoors.
+Many routines need to be followed to survive the winters such as drinking fish oil, exercising every day and getting out of the house during the light.
 If you are not a nature-loving, active person who enjoys the cold and wet then Norway certainly isn’t the place for you.